niklasberglund/NSDate-timezones/README.md

 - (NSDate *)dateToTimeZone:(NSTimeZone *)toTimeZone
 ```

-More information in the function documentation.
+More information in the method documentation.